TESTING OF AUTONOMOUS UNDERWATER VEHICLE

 Craft involved in the testing will exhibit the appropriate local and international day signals.

 When in the vicinity of the working area, mariners are reminded to:

 a) Keep well clear and not to enter the working area;

 c) Proceed at a safe speed and navigate with caution;

 d) Maintain a listening watch on VHF Channel 68 (West Control);

 e) Communicate with West Control on VHF Channel 68 for assistance, if required.

 For information about operations in Singapore contact GAC Singapore at email@example.com

-(For details of the new regulation and information about operations in Hong Kong contact GAC Hong Kong firstname.lastname@example.org)
+(For information about operations in Hong Kong, contact GAC Hong Kong at firstname.lastname@example.org)

-Source: Extracts from Hong Kong Government SAR Marine Department Notice No.39 of 2016 dated 6 April, 2016
+Source: Government of the Hong Kong SAR Marine Department Notice No.35 of 2019